-See, my parents divorced when I was eight, and my dad has always been a bit of a financial mess.
-My mom didn’t have the money to help me as a single parent carrying a mortgage, and paying for two kid’s college wouldn’t ever become a reality.
+See, my parents divorced when I was eight, and my mom didn't have the money to help me as a single parent carrying a mortgage, and paying for two kid's college wouldn't ever become a reality.

 When I was in high school, I worked two jobs to save up for my first semester.
 That was, for the most part, a fruitless effort, being that I just spent all of my money, but I was able to take out a loan to pay for it and it worked out fine.